symfony/symfony-docs/components/security/authorization.rst

 ``priority``
     grants or denies access by the first voter that does not abstain;

-    .. versionadded:: 5.1

-        The ``priority`` version strategy was introduced in Symfony 5.1.

 Usage of the available options in detail::

     use Symfony\Component\Security\Core\Authorization\AccessDecisionManager;